Work

 Different regulations apply to cross-border commuters.

-People from EEA countries must register with the Foreigners and Passport Office no later than 10 days after the start of work.
-The employee then receives a cross-border commuter registration confirmation.
+Persons from EEA countries must register with the Foreigners' and Passport Office no later than 10 days after starting work.
+The employee then receives a confirmation of cross-border commuter registration.

-For family members from third countries , a cross-border commuter permit is required.
-Third countries are all countries that are not part of the EEA.
+For nationals of third countries a cross-border commuter permit is necessary.
+Third countries are all countries that do not belong to the EEA.

-The application must be submitted no later than 14 days before the start of work at the Foreigners and Passport Office.
+The application must be submitted to the Foreigners' and Passport Office at least 14 days before the start of work.

 If the permit is granted, it is valid for one year.

-The Labor Market Service is a job portal.
-Many job openings can be found there, and companies can search for workers.
+The Labour Market Service is a job portal.
+Many job vacancies can be found there, and companies can search for employees.

-There is also a lot of information for job searching.
-The advisory team of the Labor Market Service also offers personal consultations.
+In addition, there is a wealth of information for job seekers.
+The consulting team of the Labour Market Service also offers personal consultations.

 Liechtenstein Employees' Association (LANV)